rcghpge/linux/README.md

-# Linux Kernel
+# Linux kernel
 ---
 [![Kernel Uptime](https://github.com/rcghpge/linux/actions/workflows/sync.yml/badge.svg)](https://github.com/rcghpge/linux/actions/workflows/sync.yml)

-A fork of the Linux Kernel source tree.
+A fork of the Linux kernel source tree.
 This repository mirrors the official Linux Kernel source tree maintained by Linus Torvalds and the Linux community, with additional features or changes I may explore in the future.

 ---